 “The only thing you’d be left with is a picture of me,” wrote Manpreet Sahas, the 14-year-old Mumbai boy who jumped off a seven-storey building in Mumbai, India.

-Right before jumping from the building the boy took a photograph where only his legs can be seen and is captioned: “Soon the only thing you would be left with is a picture of me.”
+Right before jumping from the building the boy took a photograph where only his legs can be seen and are captioned: “Soon the only thing you would be left with is a picture of me.”

 The suicide is the first ‘Blue Whale’ death in India and has sent a lot of parents into a panic.

 The Blue Whale challenge is an alleged ‘internet/social media game’ wherein the participants are given a series of tasks to complete over a period of time.
 The game asks its participants to tackle a series of challenges instructed by admins of private groups in social media for 50 days.
 It starts with watching a scary movie and escalates to extremes, including self-harm.
 On the 50th day, the participant is asked to commit suicide after documenting the act in the form of videos/photos.
 “The person playing is so immersed in the game that they only respond to virtual cues.
 Depending on the kind of personality trait they have and their current mental state, children respond to the cues negatively or positively,” said Dr Manoj Kumar Sharma, a Psychiatrist